Kane fires England to World Cup knockout stage

 Belgium hammered Tunisia 5-2 on Saturday, with two goals from both Lukaku and Eden Hazard.

-Later Sunday, Colombia produced an impressive performance to salvage their World Cup and send Poland crashing out of the tournament with a 3-0 win thanks to goals from Radamel Falcao, Yerry Mina and Juan Cuadrado.
+It evoked memories of the chilling murder of Colombia player Andres Escobar, who was killed after his own goal led to defeat to the United States in the 1994 World Cup and Colombia's elimination from the tournament.

-Colombia, quarter-finalists four years ago in Brazil, can guarantee a place in the knockout phase by beating Senegal on Thursday.
+Colombia's win in Kazan with goals from Radamel Falcao, Yerry Mina and Juan Cuadrado sent Poland crashing out of the tournament.

-But the Poles became the first European side to be put out of contention on a hot night in Kazan when superstar Bayern Munich striker Robert Lewandowski again failed to fire.
+The quarter-finalists four years ago in Brazil can guarantee a place in the knockout phase by beating Senegal on Thursday.

-Senegal blew a chance to edge closer to the next phase when Japan twice came from behind to force a 2-2 draw in an entertaining game in Yekaterinburg.
+Senegal blew their chance of victory against when Japan who twice came from behind to force a 2-2 draw in an entertaining game in Yekaterinburg.

 Sadio Mane scored first after woeful goalkeeping from Eiji Kawashima, but Takashi Inui equalised later in the first half.
 In the second period Moussa Wague re-established Senegal's lead but substitute Keisuke Honda pegged them back again.